 \subsubsection{Ablation Study: Using Alternative RL Backbones}

 In RGM, we adopt Double Dueling DQN (D3QN) with priority experience replay as our backbone, for which we perform ablation study against alternatives on Willow Object with 10 inliers and 3 outliers.
 Fig.~\ref{fig:rl} shows the mean F1 score over five classes.
-We compare D3QN with popular backbones: A2C~\cite{mnih2016asynchronous}, ACER~\cite{Wang2017SampleEA}, TRPO~\cite{schulman2015trust}, PPO~\cite{schulman2017proximal}, the origin DQN~\cite{Mnih2013PlayingAW}, and Double DQN~\cite{Hasselt2016DeepRL}.
+We compare D3QN with popular backbones: A2C~\citep{mnih2016asynchronous}, ACER~\citep{Wang2017SampleEA}, TRPO~\citep{schulman2015trust}, PPO~\citep{schulman2017proximal}, the original DQN~\citep{Mnih2013PlayingAW}, and Double DQN~\citep{Hasselt2016DeepRL}.
 D3QN outperforms all other algorithms in the Willow Object.
-We think that the main reason is that: graph matching is a discrete decision making problem, where the value based methods (DQN, DDQN, D3QN) can be more suitable than the policy based methods, which is widely accepted~\cite{Sutton2005ReinforcementLA, ivanov2019modern, sutton2018reinforcement}.
-Besides, off-policy methods are generally more stable than the on-policy methods, thus the former is more suitable considering the environment is changing during matching.
+We think that the main reason is that: graph matching is a discrete decision making problem, where the value based methods (DQN, DDQN, D3QN) can be more suitable than the policy based methods, which is widely accepted~\citep{Sutton2005ReinforcementLA, ivanov2019modern, sutton2018reinforcement}.